lumagnin/Alfa/Grass_classification_workflow_p.md

   - grassgis: contains all maps, reclassification files and color palettes
   - grassdata: Grass working directory

 _Important: you must unzip the band "LC08_L1TP_229082_20200215_20200225_01_T1_BQA" in the grassgis directory_.
-This band will be used for the initial setting of grass

 The syntax used is typical of Linux.
-To use it on Windows and Mac it may be necessary to adjust the code
+To use it on Windows and Mac it may be necessary to adjust the code.

 ```
 grass78 -c $HOME/grassgis/Cuenca-Lago.tif $HOME/grassdata/CG